 The Overholser Mansion is massive, as the square footage surpasses the 11,000 mark.
 Originally owned by Henry and Anna Overholser and finished in 1903, the Overholser mansion is now open for tours Tuesday through Saturday.

 Feeling lucky?
 If so, head to the Remington Park Racing Casino.
 You can test your handicapping skills on the quarter horses and thoroughbreds, or you can head inside and try your luck in the casino.

 To get a real taste of the cowboy life, take a trip to Stockyards City.
 You can see a public cattle auction every Monday and Tuesday or have an excellent meal at Cattlemen’s Steakhouse.

 These 10 Oklahoma City tourist attractions are just the tip of the iceberg when it comes to entertainment in the city.
 Whatever you decide to do during the day, Select Registry inns are sure to satisfy your accommodation needs.
 The Montford Inn & Cottages is less than 20 miles south in Norman, OK, while the Shiloh Morning Inn & Cottages is a little further south in Ardmore, OK.
-Whichever place you decide will be great, as you will have the option to participate in the Select Registry Rewards Program.
+Whichever Oklahoma bed and breakfast you decide on will be great, as you will have the option to participate in the Select Registry Rewards Program.

 Photo courtesy rkrichardson